kamalsaleh/CartesianCategories.jl/docs/src/AutoDocTests.tst.autogen.md

 A CAP category with name InitialCategory( ):

 5 primitive operations were used to derive 13 operations for this category which mathematically
-* IsEquippedWithHomomorphismStructure (but !yet algorithmically)
+* IsEquippedWithHomomorphismStructure (but not yet algorithmically)
 * IsInitialCategory

 julia> OI = Opposite( I )